Self-Esteem Doesn’t Matter.

 Wrapping it up:

 It is only through setting goals, challenging yourself, and putting yourself out there that will allow you to build self-esteem.
-You shouldn't wait to have better self-esteem to do those things.
+You shouldn't wait to have better self-esteem to do those things you care about.
 It is the doing that builds self-esteem.
 By gradually exposing yourself to challenging situations and succeeding in smaller, manageable tasks, your confidence can grow over time.
 Additionally, developing good social support systems plays an important role in building self-esteem.
 Creating a supportive environment where people receive positive feedback and reinforcement from friends, family, or peers can validate your efforts and encourage you to continue working on your goals or aims or provide more confidence.

 Trying To Find a Therapist Near You?